neonlabsorg/neon-tutorials/hardhat/scripts/TestComposability/README.md

 method.

-* The `test-create-init-ata` script lets you format and execute _Solana_'s **SPL Token** program `initializeAccount2` instruction after creating an associated token account using _NeonEVM_ composability's `createResource` method.
+* The `test-create-init-ata` script lets you format and execute _Solana_'s **SPL Token** program `initializeAccount2` instruction to create and initialize two associated token accounts using _NeonEVM_ composability's `createResource` method.
 Make sure to run the `test-create-init-token-mint` script first before running this script.

 * The `test-mint-tokens` script lets you format and execute _Solana_'s **SPL Token** program